mahoney1/commpaper/queries-commercial-paper-smart-contract-ibm-blockchain-vscode-extension-tutorial2.md

     }
 ```

+5. Finally, ensure you hit CONTROL + S to save the changes.
+You're now done with smart contract edits.

-Now let's get this added smart contract functionality out on the blockchain to replace the older smart contract edition.
+Next, we will upgrade our smart contract to ensure the new functionality is available, replacing the older smart contract edition.

-### Step 3.
+### Step 4.
 Upgrade your smart contract version using IBM Blockchain Platform VS Code Extension

 1. You need to add a version change to the `package.json` file in your project, in preparation for the contract upgrade.
 Click on the `package.json` file in Explorer and:
   * Change the value of the "version" field to become "0.0.2."